sanchit-ahuja/sanchit-ahuja.github.io/academics.md

 ## Teaching Experience
 #### Teaching Assistant for Neural Networks and Fuzzy Logic (Spring 2021)
 - Was involved in creating and evaluating assignments in Pytorch for around 100+ students.
+- Also guided a group of students towards their final course project.

 ## Relevant Courses
 #### Mathematics